Logo

 Plus, if you remortgage through Tembo 6 months before the end of your current deal, and interest rates go down in that time, we can cancel the old application and submit a new one at no extra charge.
 If rates go up, then your interest rate will be safely locked in.
 All thanks to our free rate-checking service.

-“It’s to great lenders offering additional support to those struggling.
+“It’s great to see lenders offering additional support to those struggling.
 With more options available to customers, it’s even more important to seek out expert advice and consider all your options to find the right solution for you.
 In an era of high interest rates, even a slight change in your mortgage product can make a substantial difference.”

 user-avatar